 Answer: Give them a sample

-Facebook is a great place for B2Bs to show off their services, and you can use Social Campaigns to give people a sample of what you do.
-PropertyMinder, a real estate website design and marketing firm, ran four social campaigns that offered fans free webinars on topics like how to run and market a successful open house.
+B2Bs that have a longer sales cycle can use Facebook to nurture prospects towards a sale.
+PropertyMinder, a real estate website design and marketing firm, ran four Facebook promotions that offered fans free webinars on topics like how to run and market a successful open house.
 The tips provided there are a free sample of what the firm can do for potential clients.
-When PropertyMinder promoted this campaign through Facebook, email, and a blog post, they gained 364 new fans.
-Anyone who watched the webinar—and found it was helpful—will be more likely to sign up for PropertyMinder’s services.
+Anyone who watched the webinar — and found it was helpful — will be more likely to sign up for PropertyMinder’s services.

-3. We are a church—we do not offer coupons.
-So what type of Social Campaigns offer would we run?
+3. We are a church — we do not offer coupons.
+So what type of offer would we run?

 Answer: Try a contest or sweepstakes

 Here’s a promotion that any small business or nonprofit can try: a contest or sweepstakes.
 Give something away that your audience wants and you can drive engagement on Facebook.
-It doesn’t have to be directly related to what you do—although that’s and added bonus.
+It doesn’t have to be directly related to what you do — although that’s an added bonus.

-Facebook does have guidelines on how to use your Facebook business page for contests.
-You need a third party app like Social Campaigns to run the contest.
 Money Saver Marketplace, an advertising and coupon publisher, ran 3 contests and gave away $100 in groceries, a summer grill package, and an Outback Steakhouse gift card.
 They promoted the contests through Facebook posts and email, and encouraged fans to share with their friends.
-The giveaways worked—Money Saver Marketplace earned almost 400 fans.

 As you can see, not everyone needs to share a coupon on Facebook.
-People “Like” Facebook Pages to get discounts, but they’re also looking for contests and exclusive content.
+People “Like” Facebook Pages to get discounts, but they’re also looking for contests, exclusive content, and opportunities to learn more about your business.
 If you get creative by promoting your knowledge, your services, or a giveaway, it can pay off in the end with new fans and new customers.

-What types of Social Campaigns offers have you run on Facebook?
+What types of Facebook promotions have you run?
 Tell us in the comments below.